 Interaction designers — or motion designers, as they’re sometimes called — are responsible for determining the details of how an app will behave when the user interacts with it.
 Motion is critical to the user’s experience of a product.
 It can help direct the user to take an action, confirm that an action has been successfully completed, and reduce user anxiety during brief moments of transition.
 It’s the interaction designer’s job to account for and design the animation within a product.

 With mobile apps and mobile experiences becoming an increasingly important part of daily life for more people, it's no wonder that interaction designers are in such high demand — and are getting paid well for it.
 They need to ensure that the motion seen in these designs is pristine, flawless and engaging.
 Designers in this field can easily make money that they can thrive on.
+And if you take a look at the expertise of any of these interactive designer job listings, you'll immediately notice the pattern of their desired skills.

 After all of this research, it seems to be quite clear that the top-paying companies for designers include Microsoft, Amazon, Oracle, Salesforce and Google just to name a few.
 They are long-time bigwigs in the world of tech and design and therefore have been employing and scouting design talent for decades.
 They are dedicated to staying ahead of the curve with state-of-the-art technologies and forward-thinking employees that drive innovation and success.